 Since 2008, David has taught the Mediation course at Harvard Law School.
 He also teaches courses on Legal Profession: Collaborative Law and Diversity and Dispute Resolution.
 Before teaching at HLS, he was an Adjunct Professor at Northeastern University School of Law (teaching Alternative Dispute Resolution and Negotiation).
-He has also been a lead trainer in several mediation trainings for the American Bar Association and the Harvard Negotiation Institute, teaching a five-day advanced mediation skills course for the Program on Negotiation.
+He has also been a lead trainer in several mediation trainings for the American Bar Association and the Program on Negotiation.

 Law and Dispute Resolution Practice

 David is the founding member of Boston Law Collaborative, LLC (“BLC”), where he serves as a mediator, arbitrator, and attorney.
 Prior to founding BLC, he was a litigation partner at the Boston law firm Hill & Barlow, where he practiced for 17 years and chaired the Alternative Dispute Resolution Practice Group.
 David also served for a year as staff counsel for the ACLU of Massachusetts.

 David mediates and arbitrates cases at BLC ranging from business, employment, construction, intellectual property, and professional liability to divorce and other family-related disputes.
 BLC is a multi-disciplinary practice that includes lawyers, mediators, coaches, trainers, and ombudspeople.
 BLC is the winner of two national awards – the American Bar Association’s “Lawyer as Problem Solver Award” (2009), and the International Institute for Conflict Prevention and Resolution “Law Firm Award for Excellence in ADR” (2010).